 - The first is the direct digital interface interface between the MCU outputs and the YM2413 inputs.
 This is a straightforward connection between digital outputs on the MCU and the data and control lines of the synthesizer IC.

 - The second is the sound amplifier.
 The audio output from MO and RO of the IC are combined into a mono signal to feed a TEA2025 amplifier.
 The TEA2025 circuit is based on the model circuit found on the amplifier’s data sheet.

 The circuit and PCB layout were created using Eagle CAD and sent for manufacturing.
 The schematic and PCB layout files are available from this location.

 The pictures below sown the different stages of the PCB from DEsign to fully populated.
 The TEA2025 warm up when the volume is turned up, so it has a heatsink attached to keep the heat under control.

 In the next part we’ll start communicating with the test hardware and producing sound.

 SPECIAL OFFER: I have limited number of the test shield PCBs that are surplus to requirements (minimum order was 5 boards from JLCPCB).
-I am able to supply partial kit consisting of 1 PCB, a TEA2025, heatsink, audio connector and crystal for USD$12 shipped anywhere.
-You will need to provide all the passive components, header pins and the YM2413 (easy to get on eBay).
+I am able to supply partial kit consisting of 1 PCB, heatsink, audio connector and crystal for USD$8 shipped anywhere.
+You will need to provide all the passive components, header pins, TEA2025 and YM2413 (ICs are easy to get on eBay).
 If you are interested please leave a comment.